dotnet/runtime/src/clr/README.md

  * Need to **log a issue** or Provide Feedback?
 See then [Issues and Feedback Page](Documentation/workflow/IssuesFeedbackEngagement.md) page.
  * Want to **chat** with other members of the CoreCLR community?
 See the [Chat Section](Documentation/workflow/IssuesFeedbackEngagement.md#Chat-with-the-CoreCLR-community) page.
  * Need a **current build** or **test results** of the CoreCLR repository?
 See the [Official and Daily Builds](Documentation/workflow/OfficalAndDailyBuilds.md) page.
+ * If you want powerful search of the source code for both CoreClr and CoreFx see [.NET Source Code Index](https://source.dot.net)

 ## What Can you Make from this Repository?